heptarch/heptarch.github.io/drafts/tarkovsky.md

 neighbouring bars, as the sun sets and shadows slink down the Via.
 It is a place of secrets.

-I spent the summer of 2012 as a student archivist at the <i>Andrei Tarkovsky International Institute</i>, opposite a master "profumiere", from whose
+I spent the summer of 2012 as a student archivist at the "Andrei Tarkovsky International Institute", situated at Via 91, in a small opposite a master "profumiere", from whose workshop the most ex

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->